ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

      - `action`: The action performed, in this case, "liveStreamStarted".
      - `streamName`: The name of the stream (can be null).
      - `category`: The category of the stream (can be null).
 	 - `metadata`: The metadata field of the broadcast object.
-If its a JSON string metadata field will be a JSON object.
+If it's a JSON string metadata field will be a JSON object.
-	 - `timestamp`: The current server timestamp miliseconds as string.
+	 - `timestamp`: The current server timestamp milliseconds as a string.

 2. **`liveStreamEnded`**
    - **Trigger**: Fired when a live stream ends.